 Results and Discussions

-Empirical studies have shown that individual happiness/well-being is influenced by various factors.
+Empirical studies have shown that various factors influence individual happiness/well-being.
 One of these factors is social capital.
 Social capital is the concept that people and organizations can benefit assets from their connections to at least one another (and the kind of those connections) (Leung et al., 2011).
-The important concept of social capital is that relationships and social networks are critical and permit us through trust, collaboration, and communique to paint effectively in surroundings inherent with uncertainties.
+The essential concept of social capital is that relationships and social networks are critical and permit us to paint effectively in surroundings inherent with uncertainties through trust, collaboration, and communique.
 Coleman (1988) defines social capital by its function.
-It's not a single entity, but many different entities with two common elements.
-They are all made up of some aspect of the social structure, facilitating certain actions by actors within the structure, whether individual or corporate actors paint.
+It is not a single entity but many different entities with two common elements.
+They are all made up of some aspect of the social structure, facilitating specific actions by actors within the structure, whether individual or corporate actors paint.
 Like other forms of capital, social capital is productive and can achieve certain goals that would otherwise be impossible.
-Like physical and human capital, social capital is not completely exchangeable, but it can be specific to a particular activity.
-Certain forms of social capital that are valuable in promoting certain actions may be useless or even harmful to others.
-Coleman (1988) stated three forms of social capital namely: (1) obligation, expectation, and trustworthiness of structure; (2) information channels; and (3) social norms.
-Trust is based on understanding help received from other people and an obligation on the part of the person who received help is implied.
+Social capital is not entirely exchangeable like physical and human capital but can be specific to a particular activity.
+Certain forms of social capital valuable in promoting certain actions may be useless or even harmful to others.
+Coleman (1988) stated three forms of social capital, namely: (1) obligation, expectation, and trustworthiness of structure; (2) information channels; and (3) social norms.
+Trust is based on understanding help received from other people, and an obligation on the part of the person who received help is implied.
 Information channels involve an individual gaining more information by knowing more people and developing closer ties with others.
 It is also known as social interaction.
-Two main forms of information channels: are social relationships and civic engagement (Leung et al., 2011).
-Putnam (1995) distinguished two kinds of civic engagement named civic participation (membership in organizations) and political participation (voting, following political discussion, etc).
+Two primary forms of information channels: are social relationships and civic engagement (Leung et al., 2011).
+Putnam (1995) distinguished two kinds of civic engagement named civic participation (membership in organizations) and political participation (voting, following political discussion, etc.).

 Social capital affects life satisfaction /welfare/happiness through various mechanisms (Abdul-Hakim et al., 2014).
-First, social capital can direct a higher level of economic growth which can create optimism for the future.
+First, social capital can direct a higher level of economic growth, creating optimism for the future.
 Optimism towards the future will ultimately give life satisfaction.
 Second, social capital can help the State overcome external shocks well.
-This will cause stability for the economy.
-This leads to a reduction in economic uncertainty and ultimately increases life satisfaction.
+This will cause stability for the economy, reduce economic uncertainty, and ultimately increase life satisfaction.
 Third, social capital by itself is a good item.
 Having social interaction and knowing many friends can lead to feeling good about someone and maybe publishing a level of life satisfaction at the individual and community level.

 The total sample used was 50,056 adults.
-As can be seen in Table 1, most of the respondents have high social capital.
-Most of the respondents entrust their children to their neighbors when they have to go and cannot bring their children to participate in activities as well as faith trust.
+As shown in Table 1, most of the respondents have high social capital.
+Most of the respondents entrust their children to their neighbours when they have to go and cannot bring their children to participate in activities and faith trust.
 They do not mind if someone with different faith lives in their environment.
-They also have high confidence in national political security so they feel the need to participate in the presidential election.
-83 per cent of respondents participated in the presidential election.
+They also have high confidence in national political security, so they need to participate in the presidential election.
+Eighty-three per cent of respondents participated in the presidential election.
 However, for respondents' participation related to arisan, only a small number of respondents participated in arisan activities.